 *Note: Chase will not charge an Insufficient Funds Fee if your account balance at the end of the business day is overdrawn by $5 or less

-• Furthermore, Chase will not charge these fees for any item that is $5 or less, even if your account balance at the end of the business day is overdrawn
+• Furthermore, you would not be charged these fees for any item that is $5 or less, even if your account balance at the end of the business day is overdrawn

-• If Chase returns the same item multiple times, Chase will only charge you one Returned Item Fee for that item within a 30-day period
+• Also, if Chase returns the same item multiple times, Chase will only charge you one Returned Item Fee for that item within a 30-day period

-• These fees do not apply to withdrawals made at an ATM
+• Moreover, these do not apply to withdrawals made at an ATM

 |Stop Payment||$30 / request|